 The employer will no doubt pay the USCIS Form I-129 fee.
 However, you might have to pay the R-2 visa fees, including a processing fee and "reciprocity" fees, if applicable.
 Check the Fees for Visa Services page of the State Department website for the latest processing fee.

 Your application for a R-2 visa must be made on State Department Form DS–160, which you'll fill out online before going to the U.S. consulate.
 If the application is made at the same time as that of the R-1 visa holder, then you'll need to bring:

 If the application is made separately, besides the above-mentioned R-2 documents, it must be accompanied by:

 Here's what you need to be aware of in order to enjoy and maintain your R-2 status in the U.S.:

-The initial R-2 visa may be granted for a period of up to three years.
-Extension of stay may be approved for a period of up to two years.
+The initial R-2 visa may be granted for a period of up to 30 months.
+Extensions of stay may be approved for a period of up to 30 months as well.
 The total period of stay for a person holding an R-2 visa may not exceed five years.